imdone/imdone-atom/README.md

 imdone uses regular expression matching to filter your cards on your board.
 The content and the path of the file are searched, but the Token (e.g. TODO) is not searched.
 ![filter-tasks](https://cloud.githubusercontent.com/assets/233505/21971105/fc44f31c-db72-11e6-857a-17fa92082a46.gif)

+### Delete all visible tasks
+Just click on the trash can icon and all the visible tasks will be deleted.  imdone will also get rid of any blank lines left behind!
+Great for cleaning up!

+### Open all files for visible tasks
+Click on the lightning bolt icon and open all files for the visible tasks.

 ### Using tags in your TODO comments
 imdone uses a bit of [Todo.txt format](https://github.com/ginatrapani/todo.txt-cli/wiki/The-Todo.txt-Format) (except priority), so `+bug` would be a tag.
 Tags in TODO content are turned into filter links, so clicking on it will filter the board.